 The internet is a rich resource for learning the basics of eProcurement, with webinars, blogs, and e-learning portals to help you master the practice.

 Whether through an unpaid internship or as part of an on-the-job training program, a great way to learn eProcurement is through an experienced mentor who can share practical skills and knowledge in a real-world environment.

 There are several tools and processes used in the field of eProcurement, including:

-An electronic data interchange (EDI) is used to exchange data and information between electronic devices.
+An electronic data interchange (EDI) exchanges data and information between electronic devices.
 Messages and information from partner companies are transmitted and stored via EDI, streamlining invoicing and order logistics.

 - Internet applications and platforms

-Businesses implement a variety of eProcurement tools and web platforms to facilitate day-to-day working, including eSourcing, eTendering, eAuctioning and eOrdering tools.
+Businesses implement a variety of eProcurement tools and web platforms to facilitate day-to-day work.
+These include eSourcing, eTendering, eAuctioning, and eOrdering tools.
 Email is also used predominantly, as well as XML-based data transfer.

 Major tools relating to product purchasing include a web-based ERP and digital mechanisms for eAuctions.